Gorakhpur Zoo: About

 The zoo is established in a total area of 121.34 acres (49.10 ha).
 About 34 acres are in the form of wetland and 30 acres is dense forest.
 Tree plantation has been done in an additional area of 20 acres, that is, about 46.5 percent of the area of the zoological park is covered with trees.
 Due to the development of the zoological park as a green belt / forest like area, the entire area of the zoological park acts as a carbon sink and "green lungs" for the area.

 Arrangements have been made to keep 387 wild animals of more than 58 species, including Asiatic Lion, tiger, leopard, rhinoceros, zebra, hippopotamus, 2 species of bear, 3 species of monkey, 6 species of deer.
 Various species of reptiles and birds including hyena, wolf, aquarium, butterfly park and crocodile, are the center of attraction.
 It has quarantine centers, rescue centers, a post-mortem house, a kitchen and feed store.
 Since Gorakhpur Zoological Park is the only one in Purvanchal, establishment of rescue centers facilitate to rescue wild animals straying from the forests of Purvanchal and its adjoining Bihar state and Nepal in the populated area and for their immediate rescue and treatment and thus avoiding man-animal conflict.

 A veterinary hospital has been built for monitoring the health of wild animals, scientific study of their nature and research.
 Apart from this, incinerators have also been installed for disposal of dead wild animals and veterinary waste.
 Along with this, the zoo has public facilities like an interpretation center, 7D theatre, open air theater, ATM booth, souvenir shops, cafeteria, kiosk, gazebo, resting shed, benches, battery operated vehicle, toilet block.
 Arrangements have also been made of wheel chair for handicapped, pram for babies, R.O. water points and ODOP (One District One Product) shops.
 Safety and security includes CCTV, fire extinguishers and alarm system, solar fencing for carnivores, round the clock security arrangements and emergency exits.

 There are currently more than 226 animals available in the zoo, including lions, tigers, rhinos, hyenas, hippos, bears, monkeys, different types of deer, 10 types of birds and a beautiful aquarium.
 In March 2021, the Uttar Pradesh Chief Minister Yogi Adityanath inaugurated the zoo.

+This zoological park is the first zoological park of Purvanchal and the third of Uttar Pradesh.